connervieira/Assassin/README.md

 ### Documented

 Assassin's extreme customizability can be a bit overwhelming to new users.
 For this reason, the entire platform is extensively documented, and comes bundled with step-by-step guides on how to download it, install it, configure it, and run it.

+### Modular

+Assassin is designed to be as modular as possible.
+This makes it customizable, fault tolerant, and easy to modify.

 ## Installing